freakout42/formax/docs/OperatorGuide.md

 Build
 =====

-Fork in github and create codespace or download and extract: https://github.com/freakout42/formax/archive/refs/heads/main.zip
+Fork in github and create codespace or download and extract
+https://github.com/freakout42/formax/archive/refs/heads/main.zip
 Then do the following to build and install into `/opt/arx/`.
 Nothing outside `/opt/arx/` will be touched in any way by